 Advertising mail is the third largest media channel in the UK.
 According to Les Binet and Peter Field’s report Media in Focus, published by the IPA last year, it delivers a good balance of both brand activation and brand-building effects.
 But until now there have not been any independent, industry standard measurement metrics to measure success.

-The DMA, ISBA, IPA, Royal Mail and Whistl have collaborated to develop JICMAIL, a new independent collection of measurement metrics for mail.
+The DMA, ISBA, IPA, Royal Mail and Whistl worked together to develop JICMAIL, a new independent collection of measurement metrics for mail.
 Media planners and advertisers can use the framework to plan direct mail in terms of reach and frequency, just as they would other media.

 “It takes courage and a cultural inquisitiveness about measurement to really crack effective marketing”